Multi-label Scene Classification for Autonomous Vehicles: Acquiring and Accumulating Knowledge from Diverse Datasets: Methodology

 \subsubsection{Knowledge Acquisition}

-KAqN utilizes the backbone of a Swin-B \cite{liu2021swin}, a vision transformer pretrained on ImageNet, as the deep feature encoder.
+KAqN utilizes the backbone of Swin-B \cite{liu2021swin}, a vision transformer pretrained on ImageNet, as the deep feature encoder.
 The encoder embeds each input image as a feature map for the downstream classification tasks.
 Specifically, Swin-B processes an input scene image with a resolution of $244\times244$ by first partitioning it into non-overlapping $4\times4$ patches.
-It then sequentially encodes these patches into a feature map through four stages.
+It then sequentially encodes these patches into a feature map through four stages, progressively reducing the spatial resolution of the input scene image while increasing the depth (number of channels) of the feature maps.
 Each stage applies either a linear embedding ($\operatorname{LE}$) or a patch merging ($\operatorname{PM}$) layer, followed by multiple Swin Transformer ($\operatorname{ST}$) blocks: